lancelafontaine/caproomster/client/README.md

 ### Project Setup

-- `npm run setup` to set up the project
+- `npm run install` to set up the project
-- `npm run reset` to reset the project
+- `npm run uninstall` to reset the project

 ### Build Application

-- `npm run package` to build the web application into `dist` folder
+- `npm run pack` to build the web application into `dist` folder

 ### Development

-- `npm run package` to package the application into `dist` folder
+- `npm run pack` to package the application into `dist` folder
 - `npm run clean` to delete build folders
 - `npm run start` to run the application on Chrome
 - `npm run test` to run unit tests
+- `npm run check` to check syntax and format error
+- `npm run check:fix` to automatically fix syntax error

 ## Documentation Reference